-Masonry chimneys, when used, must be lined with a metal liner certified for Category IV venting.
+Masonry chimneys, when used with Category II appliances, must be lined with a metal liner certified to UL 1738 for installations in the United States and ULC S636 for installations in Canada.

-The vent piping must be large enough to safely vent the combined output of all of the appliances connected to the system.
+When more than one appliance is connected to the same chimney flue, the flue must be large enough to safely vent the combined output of all of the appliances.